2025 Summer Deaflympics: Venues

 The Japanese Federation of the Deaf structured the draft plan for hosting the sporting competitions mainly in Tokyo.
-Komazawa Olympic Park Stadium in Tokyo, and venues in Shizuoka Prefecture and Fukushima Prefecture, were considerated as subhost venues.
+Komazawa Olympic Park Stadium in Tokyo, and venues in Shizuoka Prefecture and Fukushima Prefecture, were considered as subhost venues.
 The opening ceremony and closing ceremony of the games are scheduled be held at the Tokyo Metropolitan Gymnasium.
 The organizers have taken inspiration from the International Olympic Committee's (IOC) 2020+5 Agenda, with the aim of optimizing resources.
 Some facilities which were used at the 1964 Summer Olympics, 2020 Summer Olympics, 1964 Summer Paralympics, and the 2020 Summer Paralympics, have been chosen as sites for the sporting competitions during the Tokyo 2025 Deaflympics.